GeoNode/geonode/docs/usage/managing_maps/create_map.rst

     *The Add Layer Menu*

 | This will open the catalog pane on the right with the available layers previously loaded on GeoNode.
 Layers can be filtered by typing a text.
-| Each layer provides an *Add to map* button.
+| Each layer provides an :guilabel:`Add to map` button.
 Once added it will appear on the map and on the left pane *layer switcher*

 .. figure:: img/maps_layers_add_to_map.png
     :align: center